 We're going to use the chip as a simple monostable multivibrator.
 The scheme is displayed below:

-The function of the circuit is as follows: when a falling edge of voltage appears on theoutpin, chip fires a voltage pulse (VCC — 1.5V) at the chip
+The function of the circuit is as follows: when a falling edge of voltage appears on the outpin, the chip fires a voltage pulse (VCC — 1.5V) at the chip output (pin 3).
+You can use this formula to calculate the duration of a pulse:

 This schematic uses elements similar to the ones employed by the previous version of the timer, except for the non-polar capacitor and the chip itself.

-We have already created one-timer using elements soldered through holes in the board, so let’s create a second timer using surface mounting devices.
+We have already created a one-timer using elements soldered through holes in the board, so let’s create a second timer using surface mounting devices.

 Surface mounting devices such as capacitors, resistors, diodes, and chips are manufactured according to standard sizes.
 The standard sizes for resistors in mm are as follows:

-For the first experience with SMD we will try to use the standard 1206.
+For the first experience with SMD, we will try to use the standard 1206.
 To take 1206 resistors and capacitors, select the corresponding filter in the search box.
 A tantalum capacitor can be used instead of an electrolytic capacitor:

 Here’s the example illustrating a non-polar capacitor selection: